Frequently Asked Questions

 - 6 years old on or before September 1: Enroll in 1st grade

 If you are considering a different grade placement for your child, please review this document for information on CCSD’s process and key dates.
+For families applying to CCSD School Choice, note that placement decisions are time-sensitive.
+Be sure to review the specific deadlines in the doc.

 Online Application